Transport for Wales

 - Metros for the South-east, North-east, and Swansea Bay and the Western Valleys.

-This network will support transit-oriented development along its route, calculated to enhance economic development in the most sustainable and climate responsible way.
+This network would support transit-oriented development along its route, calculated to enhance economic development in the most sustainable and climate responsible way.

 The Great (Welsh) Train Robbery